-When investing, it is important to be able to understand stock market cycles in order to help make informed market forecasts.
+When investing, understanding stock market cycles can help you make informed market forecasts.
 However, this understanding can require research, insight and industry experience—things the lay investor may not already have.
-Fisher Investments Canada has used its portfolio management expertise and industry experience to identify the three main drivers which, it believes, drives ongoing market performance: economics, politics and investor sentiment.
+Fisher Investments Canada has used its portfolio management expertise and industry experience to identify the three main drivers which, it believes, drive ongoing market performance: economics, politics and investor sentiment.

 If you’re like some investors, you may need to invest in equities to meet your long-term investing goals.
 If so, you may have trouble staying disciplined in the face of market uncertainty and short-term volatility.
 This task may not be easy when your retirement depends on the performance of your portfolio, so it's little wonder that panic or excitement can be induced by every minor event in the stock market cycle.

 Panic selling at times of short-term negative volatility or chasing growth during phases when a particular equity style or sector is 'hot' can be dangerous reactions and may heavily detract from your long-term portfolio returns.
 Similarly, trying to be a "market timer," by attempting to buy low and sell high at just the right points in the market cycle can prove to be a feckless exercise and could inhibit your ability to reach your long-term goals.

 Fisher Investments Canada believes investor education is the best way to help investors to stay disciplined during the inevitable anxieties and excitements of equity market trading.
 This includes understanding how to identify the different stages within a stock market cycle and the key factors driving them.